dieg666/graphBot/README.md

 ### Some improvements that can be done
 - [ ] Lock the file with the statistics when the user needs it, so in case another user also has to use it, there are no data racing problems.
+- [ ] Find a better way than storing the plots when user asks /pie IDQuestion.
+Delete the file when no one needs it can be a solution, but I hope for a better answer.

 ## Author
 * **Diego Delgado** - [@diegexe](https://github.com/diegexe)